 In the past year, QIA has been conducting community tours in Qikiqtani to get feedback from Inuit on how potential future oil and gas development could affect their surroundings.

-To date, QIA has met with all 10 communities adjacent to Baffin Bay and Davis strait including: Arctic Bay, Cape Dorset, Clyde River, Grise Fiord, Iqaluit, Kimmirut, Pangnirtung, Pond Inlet, Qikiqtarjuaq, and Resolute Bay.
+To date, QIA has met with all 10 communities adjacent to Baffin Bay and Davis strait including: Arctic Bay, Kinngait, Clyde River, Grise Fiord, Iqaluit, Kimmirut, Pangnirtung, Pond Inlet, Qikiqtarjuaq, and Resolute Bay.

 In each community, QIA staff met with the hunters and trappers organizations, the QIA Community Lands and Resources Committees (CLARC), schools and the public.